aliamrod/Coding-Challenges/Python/Miscellaneous_Assessments/amazon_coding_problems.md

 ## Substrings of Size K with K-1 Distinct Chars

-As part of Day 1 challenge, your manager has created a word game for you and your teammates to play.
+Your manager has created a word game for you and your teammates to play.
 The word game begins with your manager writing a string, and a number K on the board.

 You and your teammates must find a substring of size K such that there is exactly one character that is repeated once.
 In other words, there should be K - 1 distinct characters in the substring.
 Write an algorithm to help your teammates find the correct answer.
 If no such substring can be found, return an empty list;

 If multiple such substrings exist, return all of them, without repetitions.
 The order in which the substrings are returned does not matter.